Geraldo Perdomo Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins' 3.86 team ERA ranks seventh among all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.83).

-- Twins pitchers combine to rank 15th in baseball in home runs allowed (128 total, 1.2 per game).
+- Twins pitchers combine to rank 15th in baseball in home runs given up (129 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.